davelavoie/stripe-iiftoqbo/README.md

 ## Stripe IIF to QuickBooks Online QBO File Translator

+NOTE: This forked version works differently than the other versions:

+* Transactions with different currencies will be assigned to distinct accounts, but in order to make it possible, you must absolutely use the payments and transfers CSV files (see below).
+* When you'll import the .qbo file into QuickBooks, you'll be asked to assign the transactions to one or more accounts, based on the number of currencies found in the CSV files.
+By default, transactions are assigned to the USD currency.
+* Other changes with this version include the categorization of transaction types: Stripe transaction fees will be assigned to the "FEE" transaction type, while transfer will be assigned to the "XFER" type.

 Does your company use Stripe to charge credit cards?

 Does your company use QuickBooks Online for accounting?